 I began my career as a professional educator in 1970.
 Before retiring from the Comsewogue School District in 2004, I worked as a classroom teacher and as an Instructional Technology Integration Specialist.
 During 2003-2004 I wrote content for the NCTE, International Reading Association, and Marcopolo's ReadWriteThink web site.
 For two years I collaborated with a group of Online Museum Educators at the Franklin Institute.
 In 1999 I became a member of the New York State Academy for Teaching and Learning.
 From 2004-2008 I maintained Comsewogue School District's web site.

-Currently working as an adjunct professor at New York Institute of Technology, and as an educational consultant, I mentor teachers, coordinate online collaborative projects, conduct workshops throughout the United States for Tom Snyder Productions and present at technology conferences.
+Currently working as an adjunct professor at New York Institute of Technology, and as an educational consultant, I mentor teachers, coordinate online collaborative projects, conduct workshops and webinars for Tom Snyder Productions and present at technology conferences.
+I am a member of the CAST UDL Faculty CADRE.
 My staff development workshops focus on integrating technology to meet state and national standards.
 There are some interesting articles about my work on Reading Online and Education World.

 I have written a chapter in a book on literacy.
 The title of the book is Innovative Approaches to Literacy Education.
 My chapter is Getting Connected: My Experiences as a Collaborative Internet Project Coordinator.